-- Leadership encourages non-traditional submissions that are published in its 'Leading Questions' section.
-This may be: a think piece, review article, a debate, conversation or extended interview.
+- Leadership encourages non-traditional submissions.
+These may be: a think piece, review article, a debate, conversation or extended interview.

-- Each manuscript receives 'double-blind' reviewing by at least two referees.
+- Peer reviewed manuscripts will receive 'double-blind' reviewing by at least two referees.
 Leadership has an International Editorial Review Board of experts within the field as well as an extended group of skilled and committed referees.
-Decisions on manuscripts are usually made within three months of submission.
+Decisions on manuscripts are usually made within two months of submission.

-- Leadership was accepted into Thomson Reuters (formerly ISI) Journal Citation Reports® and the Social Sciences Citation Index.
+- Leadership has an Impact Factor and is ranked in the Management Journal Citation Reports® and the Social Sciences Citation Index.

-- Publication on SAGE Journals Online (SJO), our award winning electronic delivery platform hosted by HighWire Press - your article will benefit from the very latest in online search and discoverability technology.
+- SAGE Journals platform ensures that Leadership content benefits from the very latest in online search and discoverability technology.

 - Unprecedented international reach - SAGE is the world's leading independent academic publisher.
 We proudly retain a culture that puts quality and individual relationships first.
 Your article will have global reach through our principal offices in Los Angeles, London, New Delhi and Singapore.